balmli/no.almli.utilitycost/README.md

 - Added an option to calculate 'Level for grid capacity' as an average of highest consumption hours
 - Added an option to select grid company for grid capacity and energy settings
 - Fixed 'New level for grid capacity' trigger
-- Added action cards to update utility cost settings
+- Added action cards to update electricity cost settings

 #### 1.2.2